Samuel Ringgold Ward: Anti-slavery work in Britain

 On June 7, 1853, Samuel Ward was able to deliver his major London anti-slavery speech, and had secured Lord Shaftesbury to take the chair.
 Ward's address had a successful impact, for almost immediately—21 June—it led to the formation of a London Committee to seek financial support for the Anti-Slavery Society of Canada.
 The Committee comprised Lord Shaftesbury, Rev. J. Sherman, and S. H. Horman-Fisher, with G. W. Alexander its treasurer.
 This led to several months of hectic speaking engagements for Samuel Ward.
 He received invitations to speak at the London Missionary Society, kindred charities, and the pulpits of the most distinguished Dissenting divines in the land.
 Travelling in these causes took him to almost every county in England, and then on to Scotland.
 After just ten months, some £1,200 had been donated and it was possible to bring the organising committee to a close.
 A final, large meeting was held at Crosby Hall on March 20, 1854, chaired by Samuel Gurney, where Samuel Ward was accompanied by many of those who had helped him—Rev. James Sherman, Samuel Horman Horman-Fisher, L. A. Chamerovzow, Esq., Rev. James Hamilton D.D., Rev. John Macfarlane, and Josiah Conder.

+Ward also delivered a speech in Leeds on October 11, organised by the Leeds Anti-Slavery Association, where large crowds required the intervention of the police.

-Samuel Ward's success enabled the Anti-slavery society of Canada to finance its work in support of escaped slaves from the USA, and in the following year, 1855 Ward published his influential book recounting all that he had achieved.
+Samuel Ward's success enabled the Anti-slavery society of Canada to finance its work in support of escaped slaves from the US, and in the following year, 1855 Ward published his influential book recounting all that he had achieved.
 The proceeds enabled him to retire to Jamaica.